-I chose a bad day to do my shoot though, on a Sunday, the local tip is on the lane and a huge traffic queue was there to greet me when I arrived!
+I chose a bad day to do my shoot though, on a Sunday, the local tip is on the lane and a huge traffic queue was there to greet me when I arrived.
 So I had to set up my tripod in front of a large and bored audience.
 I hate people around when I work, I hate the questions.
 How exactly do you explain this project to someone?
 They always look at you like you are slightly mad, maybe I am.
-Anyway I got woof whistles really they must have been bored, I got asked “do you know what camera that is?” what kind of question is that, of course I bloody do!
-Oh and “How much was that camera?” honestly I despair of humanity sometimes in doing this project I have definitely faced some strange questions!
+Anyway I got woof whistles, really they must have been bored, I got asked “do you know what camera that is?” what kind of question is that, of course I bloody do!
+Oh and “How much was that camera?” honestly I despair of humanity sometimes in doing this project.

-The place was probably the least inspiring place I have ever visited apart from Deadmans Corner but that`s another story.
-As i`ve already said it`s the site of the tip and a tiny industrial estate, the lane is not very long either and very sparse on inspiration but that`s the challenge sometimes I suppose!
-I had to look hard to find any shoot that talked to me, in the end I went for the hedge above as the tangles of foliage appealed and the shot below because the marks in the road reminded me perhaps of freshly dug graves.
-I`m not sure of either image and I will probably revisit this location, like Deadmans corner, again.
+The place was probably the least inspiring place I have ever visited apart from Deadmans Corner.
+As i`ve said it`s the site of the tip and a tiny industrial estate, the lane is not very long either and very sparse on inspiration but that`s the challenge, I suppose.
+I had to look hard to find any shot that talked to me.
+In the end I went for the hedge above as the tangles of foliage appealed and the shot below because the marks in the road reminded me perhaps of freshly dug graves.
+I`m not sure of either image and I will probably revisit this location again.
 Inhabited spaces are harder than a empty landscapes in the way that I have to somehow fit them in to the rest of the series.
-We shall see they may never make the cut:)
+We shall see they may never make the cut.